ermo/abireport-rs/DESIGN_NOTES.md

 the relevant build dependencies for the given executable or shared object.

-This means that each AerynOS recipe will have an `AbiReport` that lists the `AbiHash` states of each associated build dependency artefact, which was dynamically linked against at build time.
+This means that each AerynOS recipe will have an `AbiReport` that lists the `AbiHash` states of each associated build dependency artefact, which was dynamically linked against it at build time.

 These `AbiHash` structs will obviously need to be resolvable to each of their generating recipes, for the purposes of determining whether rebuilds are necessary.

-It is possible that it might be expedient to also save the actual artefact version / PkgID for each build dep (next to the AbiHash), as that will make looking up the relevant `AbiReport` (specifically the `AbiCapture` part) trivial.
+It is possible that it might be expedient to also save the actual artefact version / PkgID for each build dep (next to the `AbiHash`), as that will make looking up the relevant `AbiReport` (specifically the `AbiCapture` part) trivial.

 ### `AbiReport` index

-Designed to contains forward and reverse look-up functionality for recipes, their `AbiReport` structs and individual AbiHash and `AbiCapture` structs.
+Designed to contains forward and reverse look-up functionality for recipes, their `AbiReport` structs and individual `AbiHash` and `AbiCapture` structs.

-The idea is that: - It should be possible to look up a symbol in a constrained set of executables and/or shared objects
+The idea is that:

+- It should be possible to look up a symbol in a constrained set of executables and/or shared objects
 - It should be possible to look up the `AbiReport`, the `AbiHash` and the `AbiCapture` for any given executable or shared object.